-A: Following the spin-off, The Pennant Group, Inc. will be an independent, publicly traded company, and Ensign will have no continuing stock ownership interest in Pennant.
+A: Following the spin-off, The Pennant Group, Inc. will be an independent, publicly-traded company, and Ensign will have no continuing stock ownership interest in Pennant.
 We will have entered into a master separation agreement and several other agreements with Ensign related to the spin-off.
 These agreements, including an employee matters agreement, a tax matters agreement, a transition services agreement and the Ensign Leases, will govern the relationship between us and Ensign after completion of the spin-off and provide for the allocation between us and Ensign of various assets, liabilities, rights and obligations.
-See "Certain Relationships and Related Party Transactions-Agreements with Ensign Related to the Spin-Off."
+In addition, subsidiaries of Ensign and Pennant may opt into a voluntary joint post-acute care preferred provider network called the Ensign Pennant Care Continuum, which will establish methodologies and protections for operational data sharing and guiding principles for the mutually beneficial collaboration on acquisition, and ancillary business opportunities.
+See "Certain Relationships and Related Party Transactions."